leylyx/hello-world/README.md

 # hello-world [FinalDraft.pdf](https://github.com/leylyx/hello-world/files/8241596/FinalDraft.pdf)

-Copepod gene expression in Santa Cruz vs. San Diego.
+Click on the FinalDraftLink to see the code fully run with graphs and final visualization data Copepod gene expression in Santa Cruz vs. San Diego.
 There are 4 groups, Control Santa Cruz, Control San Diego, Heat Stress Santa Cruz, Heat Stress San Diego
 ## Question: How will seeing the changes in gene expression of the heat shock proteins between San Diego population of copepods and Santa Cruz populations of copepods under acute thermal stress show us how the heat shock protein contributes to the adaptation of SD copepods to higher water temperatures?